thoughtbot/maintaining-open-source-projects/book/02-community.md

 with the single press of a button.
 You can find the code in [GitHub: Jose vs.
 OSS](https://github.com/nashby/jose-vs-oss).

-To an issue with an unclear description you can ask for a spike.
-If the requester implements even part of the needed feature you can now discuss over a concrete implementation, description couldn’t get more precise, and you can even start working together.
-Another possibility is that while working on it the contributor might find that it’s not a great idea after all and close the issue as invalid.
+When an issue has an unclear description or solution, another sometimes helpful route to take is to ask for the requester to put together some quick code to further iterate on their issue - this is called a "spike."
+If the requester implements even part of the needed feature you can now have a much more valuable discussion over a possible implementation, with a description that is much more precise.
+You may even start working together.
+Another possibility is that while working on the spike, the contributor might find that it’s not a great idea after all and close the issue as invalid.
+This will save you valuable time.

-If you believe the issue doesn’t describe something good for the project, ask further questions and take the time to learn what is being proposed before asking for sample code.
+In other scenarios, if you believe an issue doesn’t describe something good for the project, ask further questions and take the time to learn what is being proposed before asking for sample code.
 Otherwise, you run the risk of having to say “no” to work you have asked for, potentially wasting time for both parties.

 Some questions appear over and over again in the issue tracker.
 That’s a good sign that there is something in your project that should be simpler.
-Better error messages could help, documentation might need more attention, code might need some refactoring.
+Better error messages could help, documentation might need more attention or code might need some refactoring.
 Before disregarding repeated questions with variations of RTFM (“read the fucking manual”), ask someone you trust for feedback.
 Try to take a step back and see the project with the eyes of a newcomer.
 Do you see anything that is not clear enough?
 What could change to lower the odds of a given problem from reappearing?
-Meanwhile, adding the question to an FAQ section you can link to later is a good band-aid.
+In the mean time, adding the question to an FAQ section you can link to later is a good band-aid.

 ## How much communication is enough?